sarveshhh/jaas/README.md

 - Jenkins will be configured with skipping installation wizard initially.
 - Initial User will be setup using adminuser.groovy that is to be kept besides Dockerfile.
 - Ldap configurations will be done using ldap.groovy besides Dockerfile.
 Don't forget to uncomment line in Dockerfile that copied ldap.groovy to init.groovy.d dir
 - sysadminemailconfig.groovy will take care of configuring email address for admin.
-Currently it has mine email address.